EventStore/EventStore/docs/operations.md

 The next step is to replace the outdated certificates with the newly generated certificates.

- If you are using symlinks then you can update the symlink to point it to the new certificates.
+If you are using symlinks, then you can update the symlink to point it to the new certificates.

-### Linux OS
+#### Linux OS

-We normally have a symlink that points to the existing certificates like:-
+We normally have a symlink that points to the existing certificates:

-ca -> /etc/eventstore/certs/ca
+ca -> `/etc/eventstore/certs/ca`
-node.crt -> /etc/eventstore/certs/node.crt
+node.crt -> `/etc/eventstore/certs/node.crt`
-node.key -> /etc/eventstore/certs/node.key
+node.key -> `/etc/eventstore/certs/node.key`

-Update the symlink so that the link points to the new certificates.
-For example:-
+Update the symlink so that the link points to the new certificates:

-ca -> /etc/eventstore/newCerts/ca
+ca -> `/etc/eventstore/newCerts/ca`
-node.crt -> /etc/eventstore/newCerts/node.crt
+node.crt -> `/etc/eventstore/newCerts/node.crt`
-node.key -> /etc/eventstore/newCerts/node.key
+node.key -> `/etc/eventstore/newCerts/node.key`

-In the above example we have the links in a folder at path /home/ubuntu/links
+In the above example we have the links in a folder at path `/home/ubuntu/links`.

 ### Step 3: Reload the configuration